 “I agreed to spend this time with you here at Pemberley, did I not?
 I see no reason to abandon you once you have accepted your prince.”

-Two tall very distinguished looking gentlemen were flanked on either side by lines of servants uniformly attired in stark black and white.
-The older of the two Elizabeth quickly surmised as being the master of Pemberley, Mr. Gerald Darcy.
+Two tall, very distinguished looking gentlemen were flanked on either side by lines of servants uniformly attired in stark black and white.
+The older of the two, Elizabeth quickly surmised as being the master of Pemberley, Mr. George Darcy.
 His countenance was stern and dignified, but there was something about his eyes that gave a real glimpse into his character.
 While indeed a man to be reckoned with, Elizabeth suspected buried beneath his austere outward appearance was a heart of gold.

-The gentleman who stood beside him, much to her surprise, wore a military uniform.
+The gentleman who stood beside him, much to Elizabeth’s surprise, wore a military uniform.

-How could it be that the future heir of Pemberley was an officer?
+How could it be that the future heir of Pemberley is an officer?
 Elizabeth immediately questioned herself in silence.
-As they were mere moments from meeting their magnanimous hosts for the summer, she suppressed her urge to ask her father how such a bit of information had not been conveyed to any of them.
+As they were mere moments from meeting their magnanimous hosts for the summer, she suppressed her urge to ask her father how he had overlooked conveying such a fascinating tidbit of information to any of them.

-How Mama will be pleased to learn that not only does her eldest daughter stand a chance of being the next mistress of such a grand home but moreover her would-be son-in-law is a dashing officer.
+How pleased Mama will be upon learning not only does her eldest daughter stand a chance of being the next mistress of such a grand home, but moreover her would-be son-in-law is a dashing officer.

 Not very long afterward, Mr. Bennet, Jane, and Elizabeth descended the carriage and awaited the approach of the two gentlemen.
 Elizabeth tossed her sister a tentative smile.
-Slowly, any nagging reservations she suffered that Jane might be subjected to a less than desirable alliance faded with each step the eminent gentlemen took.
+Any irksome reservations she suffered that Jane might be subjected to a less than desirable alliance faded with each step the eminent gentlemen took.

 Her father responded to his old friend in the warm manner that was to be expected of acquaintances who had not had the privilege of sharing each other’s company after a great long absence, and soon thereafter it was time for introductions to the other members of the assemblage.

-Suddenly a quiet hush fell spread throughout the gathering as all heads swung in the direction of a new addition to the welcoming party.
+All at once a quiet hush spread throughout the gathering as all heads swung in the direction of a new addition to the welcoming party.
 Elizabeth could hardly believe her eyes.
 She knew without being told that she had been mistaken earlier as regarded the officer’s identity.
 The tall, handsome gentleman with dark hair, brooding dark eyes, and noble mien who appeared before them was the most beautiful sight her eyes had ever beheld.
-Mr. Fitzwilliam Darcy.

-Elizabeth must have blinked an instant or two for before she knew it, the gentleman stood by the elder Mr. Darcy’s side and was introduced to her own father.
-And no sooner had her father been introduced to the officer did the three gentlemen focus their full attention to Elizabeth and Jane.
+Elizabeth must have blinked an instant or two, for before she knew it, the gentleman stood by the elder Mr. Darcy’s side and was introduced to her own father.
+And no sooner had her father been introduced to the officer did the three gentlemen focus their full attention to Jane and Elizabeth.

-“Allow me to present my eldest daughter,” Mr. Bennet began directing everyone’s eyes to Jane.
-“Mr. Darcy, Mr. Fitzwilliam Darcy, and Colonel Fitzwilliam, Miss Jane Bennet.”
-Each of the gentlemen starting with the eldest greeted Jane in their turn.
+“Allow me to present my eldest daughter,” Mr. Bennet began, directing everyone’s eyes to Jane.
+“Mr. Darcy, Mr. Fitzwilliam Darcy, and Colonel Fitzwilliam, meet Miss Jane Bennet.”
+Each of the gentlemen, starting with the eldest, greeted Jane in their turn.
 Elizabeth could not help noticing the decided contrast in the manner of the gentlemen’s addresses.
-The elder Mr. Darcy’s expression was lively, his manner warm and welcoming—very much the same as it had been towards her father.
-Colonel Fitzwilliam’s greeting was equally pleasant, but the other gentleman’s (the one that mattered the most) was rather wanting.
+The elder Mr. Darcy’s expression was lively, his manner warm and welcoming—very much the same as it had been toward her father.
+Colonel Fitzwilliam’s greeting was equally pleasant, but the other gentleman’s – the one that mattered the most – was rather wanting.